Effectful Mealy Machines: Effectful Streams

 \section{Effectful Streams}

+This section introduces \kl{effectful streams}: a semantic universe for the traces of \kl{effectful machines}. \kl{Effectful streams} are memoryful and coinductive, but they are also commutative whenever their base category is commutative: they are an effectful generalization of monoidal streams \cite{monoidalstreams}.
+For the following definitions, we fix an \kl{effectful triple} $(\cat{V}, \cat{P}, \cat{C})$.

-This section introduces \effectfulStreams{} as a semantic universe for \effectfulMealyMachines{}.
-Recall that a stream of objects $𝐗$ is an object $\now{𝐗}$ together with a stream of objects $\later{𝐗}$.
-Similarly, \effectfulStreams{} are defined coinductively: an \effectfulStream{} is a first action together with an \effectfulStream{}.
+Recall that a stream of objects $\stream{X}$ is an object $\now{\stream{X}}$ together with a stream of objects $\later{\stream{X}}$.
+Similarly, \kl{effectful streams} are defined coinductively: an \effectfulStream{} is a first action together with an \effectfulStream{}.
 However, they have an extra component—the \emph{memory}—which allows the first action to communicate with the tail of the stream: two effectful streams are considered equal if there is a pure transformation between their memories.
-As in \emph{monoidal streams}~\cite{monoidalstreams}, this is formalized by \emph{\dinaturality{}}, which splits into two different notions in the effectful setting.
+As in \emph{monoidal streams}~\cite{monoidalstreams}, this is formalized by \emph{\dinaturality{}}, which splits into two different notions in the effectful setting—\kl{stream dinaturality} and \kl{isolated stream dinaturality}.